magmide/magmide/posts/intro-verification-logic-in-magmide.md

 TODO

-Now that we're basically familiar with how to code in Logic Magma, we can start understanding how to use it to prove things!
+Now that we're basically familiar with how to code in Logic Magmide, we can start understanding how to use it to prove things!

 ### A Crash Course in Logic